-The ECR for Non-Life amounts to EUR 666 millions and is mitigated to EUR 471 millions after the application of reinsurance.
+The ECR for Non-Life amounts to EUR 803 millions and is mitigated to EUR 498 millions after the application of reinsurance.
 The lines of business with the highest risk (before reinsurance) are those with the highest CAT exposure (Property and Other with predominant premium risk) followed by the long tail business with high volume (Motor TPL and TPL with a significant role of the reserve risk).
 Fronting business has a special role with a significant amount of capital requirement gross of reinsurance which is almost completely mitigated by reinsurance.

-In comparison to the previous year the most significant changes in the ECR for Non-Life, apart from the ordinary portfolio developments, are:
+In comparison to the previous year the most significant change in the ECR for Non-Life, apart from the ordinary portfolio developments, is the increase in Property.